MarharytaFilipovych/OINK/README.md

 - Enclose blocks with 🐖🐖🐖
 - Use `LOVE` and `HATE` for booleans
 - Try *Mood Lines* for inverted logic
+- Use `🥩` for lambda expressions - meaty functions!
 - Every program must return something!
 - No variable shadowing allowed!
 - Use `hru` for AND and `bruh` for OR